-IPv4 addresses were generally free through Regional Internet Registries (RIRs) — such as American Registry for Internet Numbers (ARIN).
+IPv4 address Blocks were generally free through Regional Internet Registries (RIRs) — such as American Registry for Internet Numbers (ARIN).
 By 2001 there was a shortage of IPv4 space ,and ARIN confirmed in 2015 that they will not assign any more free space.
 ARIN will no longer assign IPv4 addresses unless customers meet very specific requirements.
 Basically, IPv4 addresses are only available through trading or transfers through secondary markets.

 Even with the free availability running out, IPv4 is still the most used Internet Protocol used to connect devices with a 32-bit address.
 The rollout of IPv6 while almost a limitless supply of addresses is a slow-moving process because it is not entirely compatible with all things IPv4.
 Migration and upgrades can be costly for many organizations.
 Significant upgrades to infrastructure, routers, switches, firewalls, or trying to run IPv4 and IPv6 concurrently, can be expensive, and many have chosen to make the upgrade over time as a long-term project instead of making the leap all at once.